codebytere/node-mac-contacts/README.md

 If a contact's full name is 'Shelley Vohr', I could pass 'Shelley', 'Vohr', or 'Shelley Vohr' as `name`.
 However, you should take care to specify `name` to such a degree that you can be confident the first contact to be returned from a predicate search is the contact you intend to delete.

+This method will return `false` if access to Contacts has not been granted.

+Example:

 ```js
 const name = 'Jonathan Appleseed'
 const deleted = contacts.deleteContact(name)

 console.log(`Contact ${name} was ${deleted ? 'deleted' : 'not deleted'}.`)
 ```

-This method will return `false` if access to Contacts has not been granted.

 ### contacts.updateContact(contact)